 - Selamectin (brand name Revolution), a parasite preventative applied to the skin, is effective in treating Cheyletiella.

-- Milbemycin (brand name Interceptor) is an oral parasite preventative that has also been used in cats and dogs to treat Cheyletiella.
+- Milbemycin (brand name Interceptor) is an oral parasite preventative that has also been used in cats to treat Cheyletiella.

 - Ivermectin is an anti-mite medication that can be given orally or by injection.
-The doses required have caused adverse reactions, however, especially in some herding breeds of dogs along with a few other breeds, as well as occasional sensitive individuals.
+The doses required have caused adverse reactions in pets, as well as in occasionally sensitive individuals.